sumbal-ilyass/Sentiment-Analysis-/README.md

 Sentiment Analysis Using Bag of Words
 Overview
-This project implements a basic sentiment analysis system using the Bag of Words (BoW) model and Logistic Regression.
-The objective is to classify textual data into two sentiment categories: Positive and Negative.
+This project implements a Sentiment Analysis system that classifies textual data into two sentiment categories: Positive and Negative.
+The analysis is done using the Bag of Words (BoW) model in combination with Logistic Regression to predict sentiment from user input.

 Dataset
-The dataset contains 12 labeled sentences, categorized as either Positive or Negative sentiments:
+The dataset consists of 12 labeled sentences, categorized into two sentiment classes: Positive and Negative.

 Text	Label
 I love data science.
 Positive